AhmadZakkiZainalAbidin/AhmadZakkiZainalAbidin/README.md

 - I'am currently prepare for my profession🧬🎓
 - I have goal to become Profesional Medical Physics☢️🧑‍⚕️ and A Data Scietist📊
 - Fun Fact : Interest on research🔬 and studying📚 about data📈 and it's uses⚙️.
-- The Thunderbolt likes Games and Reading ❤️
+- The Thunderbolt⚡ likes Games and Reading ❤️

 ## **Skill Set**